andry81/gituserbin/README_EN.txt

 * SSH_GIT_AUTH_USER

-  Git user with authentication to use in case of git+ssh authentification, for example, in `gitcmd/git_init.sh` (`gituserbin/git-init.sh`) script.
+  Git user with authentication to use in case of git+ssh authentication, for example, in `gitcmd/scripts/git_init.sh` (`gituserbin/git-init.sh`) script.

 -------------------------------------------------------------------------------
 7. AUTHOR